AlekseiShevkoplias/ProceduralRealms/README.md

 # ProceduralRealm

 In these notebooks, I explered procedural world generation and simulation,
-including climate and weather, animals, plants and their ecological nieches, and other.
+including climate and weather, animals, plants and their ecological nieches, human kingdoms, and other.
+This all was done just for the fun of it.